george-hawkins/japanese/README.md

 The deck requires an addon (or you can edit the template to achieve the same degree of control) in order to e.g. hide romaji and show Kanji with furigana.
 For full instructions, see the deck's [manual](https://www.japanese-like-a-breeze.com/guide-for-beginners/).
 As the manual notes, the only thing you can change, without affecting ones ability to update to a newer version of the deck, is the template.

 You can also customize the cards, e.g. move images to the back, as covered [here](https://www.japanese-like-a-breeze.com/card-customization/).
 How the addon and the decks are intended to be used is described in a number of YouTube videos, starting with this [one](https://www.youtube.com/watch?v=GHFcHfvgX5c).

+### Cure Dolly

+Cure Dolly is another Japanese teacher with a near religous following (and she has some issues with Tae Kim's take on things that's covered in this [playlist](https://www.youtube.com/playlist?list=PLg9uYxuZf8x9hoAsh5-fjGDBw-17O5oTy)).

+She has a huge "from scratch" lesson series [playlist](https://www.youtube.com/playlist?list=PLg9uYxuZf8x_A-vcqqyOFZu06WlhnypWj).

+Note: Jouzu Juls has a grammar [playlist](https://www.youtube.com/playlist?list=PLAaPL96Q8dWHx4H0WxdXLZlu7-DdbszsV) where he takes his shot at presenting some of her material in his own way where he hopes to "provide the same information with some enhancements and present it in a way that is open to more ears"

 Piracy
 ------